reflex-dev/reflex-web/docs/ai_builder/integrations/database.md

+---
+tags: Data Infrastructure
+description: Connect to SQL or NoSQL databases to query, store, and manage structured data.
+---
 # Database Integration

 The Database Integration allows you to connect your AI-generated applications to real databases, automatically generating schemas and enabling data-driven functionality.